 Choosing Your Baby's Doctor

-If this is your first baby, who your baby's doctor will be is an important decision best decided before labor kicks in.
-We have compiled a list of helpful questions to aid you during this sometimes daunting process.
+If this is your first baby, who your baby's doctor will be is an important decision you should decide on before labor kicks in.
+We have compiled a list of helpful questions to aid you during this process.
 The first two questions can easily be answered by calling the office's reception.
 If answers to both are "Yes," then we recommend scheduling an appointment to get to know a particular pediatrician to see if they might be the right fit.It is common in this meeting to ask the doctor where they did their training and what certifications he/she holds.
 In addition, this is a good opportunity to ask specific questions such as those related to in-hospital care once your baby is born and child vaccinations.
 It is likely that the pediatrician will offer you great anticipatory guidance and perhaps literature, as well as address other topics or concerns you may have.

 Cord Blood Banking

-We recommend discussing cord blood banking with your obstetrician between weeks 28 to 34 of gestation as arrangements must be made in advance.
-If you are going to bank cord blood, you'll need to work through the process with your OB, and be sure to remind your labor and delivery nurse of your wishes.This video provides a high-level overview of one method, called public cord banking, which we recommend you consider.
+We recommend discussing cord blood with your obstetrician between 28 to 34 weeks of gestation as arrangements must be made in advance.
+If you are going to bank cord blood, you'll need to work the process with your OB and remind your labor and delivery nurse of your wishes.This video provides a high-level overview of one method, called public cord banking, which we recommend you consider.
 You can learn more here on the Be The Match website:

 If you are interested in learning more, you might consider reading this in-depth article written by a pediatrician or take a look at the United State's National Marrow Donor Program called Be the Match.
-And, if you need to find out the hospital where you will deliver participates in collection of public cord blood, visit Parents Guide to Cord Blood Foundation.
+And, if you need to find out the hospital where you will deliver participates in the collection of public cord blood, visit Parents Guide to Cord Blood Foundation.

 Packing Your Hospital Bag

-For in-depth advice, tips, and specific product recommendations for packing your hospital bag, we invite you to take a look at BabyGearLab's Baby Essentials, specifically the In Hospital With Baby article.
-In its entirety, Baby Essentials focuses on providing parents and caregivers both gear recommendations as well as valuable parenting pearls that seek to aid parents from labor to all the way throughout baby's entire first year, dividing all of the stuff into both must have and nice-to-have sections so you can focus on your goals and keep your budget in line.NEXT: Baby Essentials: In the Hospital
+For in-depth advice, tips, and specific product recommendations for your hospital bag, we invite you to read BabyGearLab's Baby Essentials, specifically the In Hospital With Baby article.
+Baby Essentials focuses on gear recommendations and valuable parenting pearls that help from labor through baby's first year.
+We divide all of the stuff into must have and nice-to-have sections so you can focus on your goals and keep your budget in line.NEXT: Baby Essentials: In the Hospital